-A title sequence doesn’t have to be memorable or inspired or even very good.
-A title sequence doesn’t have to exist at all, in fact.
+A title sequence doesn’t have to be memorable or inspired.
 Plenty of great films just roll credits over establishing shots or black.
-Which is why when a title sequence does transcend the norm, it becomes something really special.
+This is why when a title sequence does transcend the norm, it becomes something really special.
 Think Napoleon Dynamite.
 Think Star Wars’ scrolling paragraphs.
 These preambles become part and parcel of the whole film: inseparable from our experience or memory of it.
 Like all forms of filmmaking, there is no one-size-fits-all answer for what makes a title sequence great.
 Some are serious, some are playful, some are abstract, some are a lie.
 Whatever form they take, they enhance our experience and understanding of the film or television show that follows.
 They make a first impression — they set the stage.

 Here are 5 title sequences that pull 10 times their weight.

 Despite its outdated CGI, the title sequence for Lord of War (2005) remains one of the most memorable of the past few decades.
 This three-and-a-half-minute sequence masterfully sets up the world, the tone, the ideas, and the stakes, as we follow a bullet from its creation to its ultimate, tragic purpose.
 A twist, maybe, on Chekhov’s gun.
 We all know where the sequence is heading, and our expectations add a sense of tension and menace to an otherwise prosaic manufacturing process.
 It’s a perfect example of a title sequence that isn’t just a precursor to a story, but a story within itself.